 3. Start using video in your blog.
 Don’t wait for the “right moment.”
 If you don’t know how to capture, edit and upload the video then give me a call or drop me a note.
 We’ll send you a free eBook that is being written right now and if you want more hands-on instruction we can do it with you online using Skype and GoToMeeting.
 You have no excuse not to be using video today.
 YouTube is the number two search engine and many of us who use video in our blogs will tell you that we get more leads from them than any other method.
 You can get a video camera that will do everything you will most likely need like the Kodak Zi8 Pocket Video Camera (Black)

 4. Check out what kinds of apps are available for you in the world of photography.
 There are some fascinating ones that are sure to also fascinate your readers.
 I use an iPhone and iPad and I have the following apps that I love.
 The photo at the top of this post is yours truly that was created in seconds using Morfo.
 You can also then animate the image and have it dance to music.
-It’s mind blowing.
+It’s mind-blowing.
 Put it on an iPad and take it to a client party or picnic (you do have those don’t you?) and have some fun.
 People will get in line to use it.
-Same thing does for PhotoBooth which produces a strip of photos like an old-time photo booth.
+The same thing does for PhotoBooth which produces a strip of photos like an old-time photo booth.

 5. Carry a camera with you at all times and learn how to use it quickly.
 I can’t stress this enough.
 When I was studying photography one of the masters, Jay Maisel, told me that if you want to capture wonderful images to have a camera with you at all times.
 And, he meant at all times.
 Check out some of his images.
-By always being prepared to capture a photo you’ll be able to put together your own library of images that you can use in your blog, newsletter and presentations and you won’t have to rely on stock which can be both bad and expensive.
-I also get some images to use from Flickr but you’ll have to learn how to search for those with a Creative Commons Copyright.
+By always being prepared to capture a photo you’ll be able to put together your own library of images that you can use in your blog, newsletter, and presentations and you won’t have to rely on stock which can be both bad and expensive.
+I also get some images to use from Flickr but you’ll have to learn how to search for those with Creative Commons Copyright.
 You can learn more by clicking here.